John-Abbott-College/6P3-Notes/project/presentation/index.md

 What follows is an explanation of the requirements.

-You can see the weight of these requirements in the <project:#grading-rubric> section below.
+You can see the weight of these requirements in the <project:#grading-rubric> section.

 ### Presentation

-The bulk of your marks for this milestone will come from the in-person presentation taking place on May 21/22/26/27 (see <project:#schedule> below).
+The bulk of your marks for this milestone will come from the in-person presentation taking place on May 21/22/26/27 (see <project:#schedule>).

 #### Demo: readiness, flow, and organization